getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 Object.prototype.toString.call( strObject ); // [object String]
 ```

-We'll see in detail in a later chapter exactly how the `Object.prototype.toString...` bit works, but briefly, we can inspect the internal sub-type (known in the language specification as ``[[Class]]``) by borrowing the base default `toString()` method, and you can see it reveals that `strObject` is an object that was in fact created by the `String` constructor.
+We'll see in detail in a later chapter exactly how the `Object.prototype.toString...` bit works, but briefly, we can inspect the internal sub-type (known in the specification as ``[[Class]]``) by borrowing the base default `toString()` method, and you can see it reveals that `strObject` is an object that was in fact created by the `String` constructor.

 The primitive value `"I am a string"` is not an object, it's a primitive literal and immutable value.
 To perform operations on it, such as checking its length, modifying its contents, etc, a `String` object is required.